javaducky/demo-k6-operator/README.md

 # To run another image, override the `IMAGE_NAME` variable.
 IMAGE_NAME=my-custom-image ./run-local.sh test-scripts/simple.js
 ```
-> :point-right: To use YOUR image, update the `run-local.sh` script or simply override the $IMAGE_NAME env variable.
+> :point_right: To use YOUR image, update the `run-local.sh` script or simply override the $IMAGE_NAME env variable.

 Again, this closely resembles the typical usage when you have a k6 binary installed on your system.
 You see log output
 directly on the console and see the result summary at the end of the test.